maxhoesel-ansible/ansible-collection-smallstep/roles/step_acme_cert/README.md

 - Required: Yes

 ##### `step_acme_cert_webroot_path`
-- If set, this role will use `step-cli`s webroot mode to get a new certificate.
+- If set, this role will use `step-cli`s webroot mode to get a new certificate
 - If empty, this role will use the standalone mode instead, causing `step-cli` to bind itself to port 80.
-Make sure that no other services are listening on this port.
+Make sure that no other services are listening on this port
   Note that `step-cli` only needs to bind to this port when getting a *new* certificate.
 It does not need to bind if it is only *renewing* a certificate.
 - Default: ""